NGC 3521 as the Milky Way near twin: spectral energy distribution from UV to radio decameter ranges: Discussion

 \subsection{Multiwavelength properties of NGC 3521}

-As we noted in the Introduction, the SED models of NGC 3521 were developed in various spectral ranges by \cite{Zibetti2011, Hunt2019, Erroz2019, Chang2020, Pastoven2024}.
-As well the flux densities were obtained by \cite{Dale2012} in 3.6--500$\mu$m (Spitzer+Herschel data) using the dust model by \cite{Li2001} and KINGFISH FIR/sub-mm photometry; by \cite{Brown2014} who prepared the atlas of SEDs from UV to mid-IR (GALEX+SDSS+2MASS+Spitzer+WISE) using MAGPHYS sofyware and distance to NGC 3521 as $D$ = 10.1 Mpc; by \cite{Pattle2023} from IR to sub-mm (Herschel+JCMT/SCUBA-2) for constructing of dust SED maps for nearby galaxies using $D$=12.42 Mpc for NGC 3521.
+As we noted in the Introduction, the SED models of NGC 3521 were constructed in various spectral ranges by \cite{Zibetti2011, Hunt2019, Erroz2019, Chang2020, Pastoven2024}.
+As well, the flux densities were obtained by \cite{Dale2012} in 3.6--500$\mu$m (Spitzer+Herschel data) using the dust model by \cite{Li2001} and KINGFISH FIR/sub-mm photometry; by \cite{Brown2014} who prepared the atlas of SEDs from UV to mid-IR (GALEX+SDSS+2MASS+Spitzer+WISE) using MAGPHYS software and distance to NGC 3521 as $D$ = 10.1 Mpc; by \cite{Pattle2023} from IR to sub-mm (Herschel+JCMT/SCUBA-2) for constructing of dust SED maps for nearby galaxies using $D$=12.42 Mpc for NGC 3521.
 Compared with these studies, we modeled the SED of NGC 3521 not only in a wider spectral range, from UV to radio decameter wavelengths, but also used aperture photometry across all ranges.
-The latter is essential because most of the mentioned works did not consider aperture photometry and applied different estimates of distances to NGC 3521 (Table \ref{tab:NGC3521_massSFR}).
-It could lead to under/over estimating key parameters as stellar mass, dust mass, and star formation rate.
-To provide a uniform and self-consistent approach to data processing, we used primary FITS data across the UV to IR ranges and radio flux densities at a uniform scale (see Section \ref{sec:APT_UV_VLA} and Appendix 2).
+The latter is essential because most of the aforementioned works did not consider aperture photometry and used different distance estimates for NGC 3521 (Table \ref{tab:NGC3521_massSFR}).
+The most meaningful discrepancies between the assumed distances are as follows (Column 1): almost 40 \% larger in the MUSE Atlas of Disks by \cite{Erroz2019}, where these authors have taken the distance from NED; almost 30 \% smaller in the work by \cite{Chang2020}, who have taken it from the JCMT Nearby Galaxies Legacy Survey by \cite{Wilson2012}.
+The stellar mass and SFR in work by \cite{Zibetti2011} were taken from \cite{Skibba2011} for distance 9.2 Mpc, which are based only on the optical g and $i$ bands and the NIR H bands using \cite{Zibetti2009} recipes.

+To provide a uniform and self-consistent approach to data processing, we used photometrically calibrated FITS images spanning the UV to radio cm ranges (see Section \ref{sec:APT_UV_VLA} and Appendix 2) and radio meter- and decameter-band flux densities on a uniform scale.
+As well, to compare our results with those mentioned in Column 1, we recalculated the SFR, stellar, and dust masses after correcting to the same distance scale ($D_0=10.7$ Mpc) using $Q(D_0)=Q(D) (D_0/D)^2$ as suggested by \cite{Kennicutt2011}.
+Such an approach was also applied by \cite{Hunt2019}.